-Note, however, that since the relaxation time is very large, a system prepared in the glass region slowly ages with time because thermal fluctuations allow a slow exploration of its complex free energy landscape \cite{Berthier:2011b}.
-Importantly, this implies also that the rheological properties of glasses might depend on the timescale used to perform the measurements.
+In glassy materials, a system prepared in the glass region slowly ages with time because thermal fluctuations allow for a slow exploration of its complex free-energy landscape \cite{Berthier:2011b}.
+Importantly, this also implies that the rheological properties of glasses might depend on the time scale used to perform the measurements.
 For instance, the yield stress of the system has been observed to increase logarithmically with the preparation time in model systems \cite{Varnik:2004}.
-Additionally, the aging behaviour observed in glasses at rest might be affected in a nontrivial manner by an imposed shear flow, possibly resulting in a steady-state situation where aging is arrested by the external shear flow, a situation coined ``shear rejuvenation'' \cite{Cloitre:2000,Viasnoff:2002,Bonn:2002a,Ianni:2007}.
-The role played by the preparation protocol and by the aging dynamics is similarly crucial for colloidal gels that might be formed through nonequilibrium processes, such as kinetically arrested phase separation.
+Additionally, the aging behavior observed in glasses at rest might be affected in a nontrivial manner by an imposed shear flow, possibly resulting in a steady-state situation where aging is prevented by the external shear flow, a situation coined ``shear rejuvenation'' \cite{Cloitre:2000,Viasnoff:2002,Bonn:2002a,Ianni:2007}.
+The roles played by the preparation protocol and by the aging dynamics are similarly crucial for colloidal gels that might be formed through nonequilibrium processes, such as kinetically arrested phase separation.
 In that case, it is unclear how such a nonequibrium competition is affected by an externally imposed shear stress, which could for instance either ``mix'' the material or break the bicontinuous structure and accelerate the phase separation.

-Now, a different question to ask is the following: Assuming that genuine amorphous {\it phases} exist (where for instance ergodicity is truly broken and the Newtonian viscosity is infinite), is it necessarily obvious that such phases display a finite yield stress?
-To answer this question one should ask whether there exists a physical dynamical process allowing the system to relax and flow in a finite time scale after a finite shear stress has been imposed.
-This problem was studied in \cite{Sausset:2010}.
-Using a simple nucleation-type argument, a stress-dependent free energy barrier for relaxation was constructed, which can then be crossed using thermal fluctuations.
-By connecting the constructed activation timescale to the imposed stress, a limiting flow curve $\sigma(\dot{\gamma})$ was obtained, which in three spatial dimensions is of the form
+Assuming that genuine amorphous {\it phases} exist (where for instance ergodicity is truly broken and the Newtonian viscosity is infinite), is it necessarily obvious that such phases should display a finite yield stress?
+To answer this question one should ask whether there exists a physical dynamical process allowing the system to relax and flow on a finite time scale after a finite shear stress has been imposed.
+This problem was addressed in \cite{Sausset:2010}.
+Using a simple nucleation-type argument, a stress-dependent free-energy barrier for relaxation was constructed, which could then be crossed using thermal fluctuations.
+By connecting the constructed activation time scale to the imposed stress, a limiting flow curve $\sigma(\dot{\gamma})$ was obtained, which in three spatial dimensions is of the form